w6t/payload-sender/README.md

 # payload-sender
 sends a payload to a specific channel with a delay.
+Gimme a follow will ya (;
 ## please dont skid this.
-The ascii looks trash ik dont complain (: ascii's is for gaes
+The ascii looks trash ik dont complain (: ascii's is for gaes.
 ## join my server
 [hey (:](https://discord.gg/rtm/)